 New Orleans sometimes gets the reputation of being a decadent Disney World for adults or a less flashy Las Vegas where you leave smelling of sugary cocktails and regret.
-In order to avoid this fate on your next visit, here are five alternatives to New Orleans’ popular institutions if you want to experience the city like a local.
+In order to avoid common New Orleans tourist traps this fate on your next visit, here are five alternatives and some of the city’s best-kept secrets to help you experience New Orleans like a local.

 While Bourbon Street was known for its classy burlesque and jazz clubs in the ’50s and ’60s, the thoroughfare has since become synonymous with sensory-overload and typical tourist fare.
 Overpriced, cocktails that have been festering in plastic vessels for who knows how long; strip clubs that leave absolutely nothing to the imagination; chain restaurants and overrated local eateries; and a constant quagmire of people, ready to party.

 Try this instead: Frenchmen Street is an alternative, less farcical stretch densely populated with bars, restaurants, and music clubs with actual good music that is known as the “locals’ Bourbon Street.”
 But, be warned that even some locals are starting to grumble about the crowds—another street with several bars and music clubs that is not as dense is St. Claude Avenue.

 Try a local favorite New Orleans’ tour vs. French Quarter tours

 Sure, a French Quarter ghost tour might give you some embellished trivia to put in your back pocket, but you will also earn the eyerolls of locals who would prefer to go about their business without the booming voice of a gothy, over-dramatic tour guide.
 You might as well just watch an episode of “American Horror Story: Coven.”